Covert operation sees paedophile jailed for eight years

 A MAN who made plans to sexually abuse children has been jailed for eight years.

-Nicholas Slack, 26, of Dundee Crest in Yaxley, near Peterborough, was arrested on December 7 last year (2016) as a result of an undercover policing operation targeting online paedophiles.
+Nicholas Slack, 26, of Dundee Crest in Yaxley, near Peterborough, was arrested on December 7 last year (2016) as a result of a covert policing operation targeting online paedophiles.

 Slack was identified as using websites to share indecent images of children with other users as well as arranging with another adult to travel to Kent to sexually abuse three children.